U.S. | Houston, Texas HQ

-Forensic Psychiatry is a unique sub-specialty.
-According to AAPL (American Academy of Psychiatry and the Law), forensic psychiatry is the discipline “in which scientific and clinical expertise is applied in legal contexts involving civil, criminal, correctional, regulatory or legislative matters, and in specialized clinical consultations” (American Academy of Psychiatry and the Law).
+Forensic Psychiatry is a unique sub-specialty “in which scientific and clinical expertise is applied in legal contexts involving civil, criminal, correctional, regulatory or legislative matters, and in specialized clinical consultations” (American Academy of Psychiatry and the Law).

 Currently, a one-year fellowship is required to obtain Board Certification in Forensic Psychiatry.
 The fellowship includes training in correctional psychiatry and performing medico-legal evaluations as an expert witness.
 There are didactics on the legal system and landmark cases.
 As a result, Board-Certified Forensic Psychiatrists have training and typically more experience in performing detailed evaluations, writing medico-legal reports and testifying.

 A Psychologist’s Training and Licensing

 A licensed Psychologist with a PhD or PsyD has completed lengthy post-graduate training and many hours of supervised treatment.
 They have not attended medical school.
 They receive training in diagnosing mental disorders, psychological testing and providing psychotherapy.
 Except in a few states in limited circumstances, psychologists do not prescribe medicine.
 They do not receive training to interpret brain imaging or labs.
 Some psychologists receive extra training to become Forensic Psychologists which deals with the interface between psychology and the law.
 Neuropsychologists receive extra training in performing detailed neurocognitive testing.
 Licensed Psychologists may be addressed as “Dr.” if they hold a PhD or PsyD.
 A PsyD reflects a doctorate of Psychology which reflects training with greater emphasis on clinical treatment.
 Either can become a licensed Psychologist if they meet the balance of requirements for such.

 Many cases will require a psychiatrist, particularly if medical records, lab results, or neuroimaging are involved.
 For example, the medical experience of a physician was absolutely necessary for the case studied in an interesting case study about Competency to Stand Trial.
 Quite a few legal matters may benefit from having both a psychiatrist and a psychologist.
 Occasionally, there may be cases when a psychologist may be better suited.